 Businesses are trying to prepare and adjust as a growing number of US states have mandated the use of masks and face coverings while in public.

-With the recent lift of coronavirus restrictions, more businesses are opening but the number of cases are still rising and masks are being advised or mandated in many states to slow the spread.
+With the recent lift of coronavirus restrictions, more businesses are opening, but the number of cases are still rising.
+Masks are being advised or mandated in many states to slow the spread.

-So what does this look like in the workplace?
+What does mandatory masking this look like in the workplace?

-The future of work will involve a lot of face masks, at least in the short run, as companies do all they can to attempt to slow the spread of COVID-19.
-But the rules and expectations for face masks are evolving each day and as with so much in this ongoing pandemic, the answers aren’t always clear.
+The future of work will involve a lot of face masks, at least in the short runas companies do all they can to attempt to slow the spread of COVID-19.
+The rules and expectations for face masks are evolving each day.
+With so much in this ongoing pandemic, the answers aren’t always clear.